teemuniskanen/docs/docs/index.md

 EBMEDS is a platform-independent service, which can be integrated into any EHR containing structured patient data.
 Other customized integrations are also possible.

-In addition to local installations of EBMEDS, there is also a cloud version of the service called [](https://ebmedscloud.org) which will be brought into use incrementally during 2017-2018.
+In addition to local installations of EBMEDS, there is also a cloud version of the service which will be brought into use incrementally during 2019.

 EBMEDS is developed by [Duodecim Medical Publications Ltd](http://www.duodecimpublications.com/), a Finnish company owned by the Finnish Medical Society Duodecim.
 Both the association and the company have a long-standing collaborative relationship with the [Cochrane Collaboration](http://www.cochrane.org/), the [GRADE Working Group](http://www.gradeworkinggroup.org/), the [Guidelines International Network (G-I-N)](http://www.g-i-n.net/) and the publishing company [Wiley-Blackwell](http://www.wiley.com/).